-Shawna Coppola is an expert in child and young-adult literacy, including in practices that support a diversity of writing types and young writers
+Shawna Coppola, M. Ed.
+Reading, is an expert in child and adolescent literacy, including practices that support a diverse range of writing and writers.

-Recently, Shawna’s work has included collaborative projects with educators on facilitating young children in critical conversations around race, equity, and social justice.
-Using both current and historically significant texts, consisting of a wide variety of forms and modalities, she helps students and teachers find accessible “doorways” into learning about the issues that matter most in supporting inclusive, compassionate, and equitable worlds on both the local and global level.
+Shawna’s work has included collaborative inquiry projects with educators on facilitating young children in critical conversations around gender, race, equity, and social justice.
+Using both current and historically significant texts written by Indigenous, Black, and people of color that consist of a wide variety of forms and modalities, she helps students and teachers find accessible “doorways” into learning about the issues that matter most in supporting inclusive, compassionate, and equitable worlds on both the local and global level.

-Shawna is the author of Renew!
-Become a Better-and More Authentic–Writing Teacher as well as a number of pieces that have been featured in Literacy Today, The Reading Teacher, Education Week, The Nerdy Book Club blog, and others.
-You can hear her speak on a number of literacy topics on The Dr. Will Show, OCTELA’s Speaking and Listening Podcast, and Stenhouse Publisher’s Mentoring New Teachers podcast series.
+Shawna is the author of Writing, Redefined: Broadening Our Ideas of What It Means to Compose (Stenhouse 2019), Renew!
+Become a Better-and More Authentic–Writing Teacher (Stenhouse 2017), and Literacy For All: A Framework or Anti-Oppressive Teaching (available for pre-order) and a number of pieces that have been featured in Voices from the Middle, Literacy Today, The Reading Teacher, Education Week, The Nerdy Book Club blog, and others.
+Her latest book, about enacting anti-oppressive literacy practices, is due out in the late summer/fall of 2023.
 She has also presented at a number of national and regional education conferences, including ILA, NCTE, ASCD, and The Educator Collaborative’s own #TheEdCollabGathering.

 Shawna is devoted to helping all learners experience the joy that literacy can offer.
-Learn more about Shawna and her work by visiting her blog or her Facebook Page, and/or connect with her on Twitter at @shawnacoppola.
+Learn more about Shawna and her work by visiting her website and/or connect with her on Twitter at @shawnacoppola.

 Shawna’s presentation at the Fall 2020 #TheEdCollabGathering